security-notes/infobyte-faraday-wiki/Status-Report.md

 Status Report allows you to filter vulnerabilities so you can have a better workflow.
 In order to check how the search field works, you can check this [wiki page](https://github.com/infobyte/faraday/wiki/Search-and-Filter)

 ### Upload a report
-You can upload a scan report of your favorite tool to Faraday and have a nice look of your findings through the Status Report.
+You can upload a scan report of your favorite tool to Faraday and have a nice look at your findings through the Status Report.
 You can see a list of the tools that Faraday supports by clicking on this [link](https://github.com/infobyte/faraday/wiki/Plugin-List#list).

-In order to upload a report to Faraday, follow this instructions:
+In order to upload a report to Faraday, follow these instructions:

 * Click on the button that has a cloud shape:  ![](https://raw.github.com/wiki/infobyte/faraday/images/status_report/upload_report.png)
 * Click on **Select File** in order to select the report that you are going to upload.